The 11 Biggest Food Flops Of All Time

+But green ketchup?
+Pureed beef-burgundy?
+Celery-flavored JELL-O?
+This is where most of us draw the line.

 Brands fail for many reasons — from poor marketing, to culture shifts, straight down to a bad idea.
-Here are some products from the last half-century didn’t pass the national taste test.
+Here are some products from the last half-century that unfortunately (or fortunately?) didn’t pass the national taste test.

 In October 2000, the folks at H.J.
 Heinz Company took ketchup where it's never gone before: green.
 The artificially-coloured concoction came in a new EZ Squirt bottle designed with a narrow nozzle, ideal for drawing smiley faces on cheeseburgers.